MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/admin-access-with-m365-license-faq.md

 Enabling access with Microsoft 365 licences is only available for Business Central environments of platform version 21.1 or later.
 When your environment is upgraded to this minimum version, the setting automatically becomes available.
 To check the version of your environment, go to the environment details page for the environment in the Business Central admin centre.
 Or, sign in to the environment, and go to the **Help & Support** page from the **Help** menu.

-### <a name="can-i-access-business-central-on-premises-with-microsoft--licenses" />Can I access Business Central on premises with Microsoft 365 licences?
+### <a name="can-i-access-business-central-on-premises-with-microsoft-365-licenses" />Can I access Business Central on premises with Microsoft 365 licences?

 No, it's not supported.
 Business Central displays an error when users try to access Business Central on premises records in Teams.